boltops-tools/terraspace-docs/_docs/install/shim.md

 title: Shim Wrapper
 ---

 Terraspace projects have a `Gemfile.lock`.
 This file ensures that gem dependencies for are pinned.
+The concept is similar to `package.json` and `package-lock.json` in the nodejs world and sort of like `requirements.txt` and `pyenv` in the python world.

 To use it, you run `bundle exec terraspace`.
 It can be annoying to remember typing `bundle exec`, though.
 Using a shim spares you from having to remember this, saving you precious finger-typing energy.

 ## Using a Shim